Research team

 She studied Languages and Politics at the University of Nottingham, before doing a Masters in Gender and International Development at the University of Warwick.

-Outside of the DSC, she gets involved with Women Beyond Walls, a platform that aims to influence policymaking and discourse surrounding the incarceration of women and girls.
+Outside DSC, she enjoys gardening and is involved with community gardens.
+She also volunteers as a researcher for Women Beyond Walls, a platform that aims to influence policymaking and discourse surrounding the incarceration of women and girls.